scriptcs/scriptcs-samples/README.md

 * Include `readme.md` describing what the sample is about, and how it should be used
 * Make sure the sample runs against the latest version of `scriptcs` [dev branch](https://github.com/scriptcs/scriptcs/tree/dev)

-If, during the process of creating a sample, you encounter/discover any issues please make sure to [file an issue](https://github.com/scriptcs/scriptcs/issues).
+If, during the process of creating a sample, you encounter/discover any issues with scriptcs, please make sure to [file an issue in the scriptcs repo](https://github.com/scriptcs/scriptcs/issues).
+If you discover an issue with a current sample, [file an issue in this repo](https://github.com/scriptcs/scriptcs.samples/issues)

 ## Community
 Want to chat about your sample?
 You can find us on: